 I can’t talk about all the Camino del Norte as I walked just for three days there, but it’s definitely different from Camino Francés and Camino Portugues.

-Secondly, it has a lot of off road paths and trails which in bad weather get very uncomfortable to walk.
+Secondly, it has a lot of off-road paths and trails which in bad weather get very uncomfortable to walk.
 I walked once in a huge wet meadow which was going up the mountain slope and it was very slippery.

 And the last one, there are very few restaurants or other places to relax.
 The same goes for albergues.
-There are much less than on Camino Francés.
+There are much fewer than on Camino Francés.
 Much much less.
 And I would say that the quality of albergues is as well much worse.
 Once we walked 44km, came in all wet, it was like +5 degrees outside and they had no heating at all.
 Zero.
 It was damn cold inside.
-As I knew that in such temperature our shoes and clothes won’t get dry after the night, we decided to rent a private room better which was maybe 30 euros and it was a good decision 🙂
+As I knew that in such a temperature our shoes and clothes won’t get dry after the night, we decided to rent a private room better which was maybe 30 euros and it was a good decision.

 I did Camino Finisterre two times.
 It’s not long, 90-100km and most people do it in three days.
 There are maybe 3-5 albergues on the way to Finisterre.
+You may ask how many kilometers per day you can do?
+Well, it really depends on your physical endurance, weather, and accommodation options.

 Camino Finisterre is pretty easy, there are some steeper hills, but overall it’s a mild hike.
 Most of the time will be in nature which is very nice as walking through industrial sites is very exhausting.